Employment Law Changes – An Opportunity for Employers

 New pathways for experienced seasonal workers

-Two new pathways for seasonal workers will be introduced in November, including a three-year multi-entry visa for experienced workers and a seven-month single entry visa for lesser-skilled workers.
-The existing temporary seasonal pathways will remain available until then.
+In November, two new pathways for seasonal workers will be launched: a three-year multi-entry visa for experienced workers and a seven-month single-entry visa for lower-skilled workers.
+The current temporary seasonal pathways will continue to be available until that time.

 Overall, these changes are a significant step forward, removing some hoops for accredited employers to jump through and making it easier to fill vacancies in a range of industries.